MediumPilot/MediumPilot/README.md

 1. Fork this repo

+2. Make Sure to Assign Yourself to the Issue before working on it.

-2. Make your changes on a new branch
+3. Make your changes on a new branch

-3. Test your code and functionlaity once!
+4. Test your code and functionlaity once!

-4. Create a pull request with a meaningful description
+5. Create a pull request with a meaningful description

-5. We will review and merge if it looks good!
+6. We will review and merge if it looks good!

+Note ("Your PR will only be accepted when you assign yourself to the issue")

 ## 📄 License